Name: Omar Yanar

 Name: Mr. Otero

-Role: 7th Grade ELA Teacher
+Role: 7th Grade Humanities Teacher

 In a way, the El Paso Leadership Academy is, in itself, a contradiction by offering both access and excellence.
 This fits perfectly with my personality and core beliefs–by serving as a “both/and” institution, ELPA chooses not to “think outside the box;” rather, it creates a new “box.”
 Furthermore, I feel social justice is a full-time job and one which is best performed while young minds are still forming.
 Returning to EPLA, this year affirms my dedication to optimism over oppression, choice over chains, and future over futility.